Knot Farm will Mill your Logs at our Lumber Yard

 What’s next for the Lumber?

 There are a few options for the newly Milled dimensional pieces.
-You can take them home to dry, you can keep them at Knot Farm to be stacked and dried and the final option is to have them Kiln dried in our state of the art ZERO emissions, solar powered kiln.
+You can take them home to dry, you can keep them at Knot Farm.
+Your lumber will be stacked and air dried, the final option is to have them Kiln dried in our state of the art ZERO emissions, solar powered kiln.
 Yes we think it’s pretty cool!
-After the wood is air dried you can have it further kiln dried.
 This will avoid any shrinkage of the wood and it can be used for many projects.